JackDca/Mailpilewiki/Threat-model.md

-The Architecture Model is pretty involved and Mailpile is currently not ready to start this work, things are still very much in flux and we are still deciding which features to provide in the first release - our requirements have not stabalized.
+The Architecture Model is pretty involved and Mailpile is currently not ready to start this work, things are still very much in flux and we are still deciding which features to provide in the first release - our requirements have not stabilized.
 However, the Architecture Model is there to help identify design flaws and from that perspective, the sooner work begins, the better.

 So we will revisit this and begin work after the Alpha release.